NickG13/AEIOU/README.md

 # AEIOU
 First keyboard layout 100% made for spanish language, made by the professional spanish typist **Nick Gutiérrez**.

-*I just discovered there wasn't a single specialized layout in my language, and since I work all day long typing in spanish, it seemed logical to look for a solution myself on my free time.*
+*I just discovered there wasn't a single specialized layout in my language, and since I work all day long typing in spanish, it seemed logical to look for a solution myself on my free time.
+I've asked help and tips to experts and keyboard layout specialists and analysts, who made some of the best layouts in the world for the english language: Colemak, Engram... and finally, I'm here with a solution.*

 It also works with catalan, basque... and all kind of spanish dialects.